Gittarackur0/Gittarackur0/README.md

 I love most of the JoJo characters but my favs are Okuyasu , Josuke , Jodio , Dragona , Kars and Ermes !

-If you wanna talk just approach me , I am usually online (alone or with friends) .
+If you wanna talk just approach me , I am usually online alone or with my friends .

 If you want to add me on genshin whisper me your id or ask me for mine (Europe server)

-As I said , I play MLA( mobile legends adventure ) and brawl stars too ,so you can add me there 2 , just whisper ♡
+As I said , I play MLA( mobile legends adventure ) and brawl stars too ,so you can add me there 2 , just whisper .

+Ily Todo and Ena ❣️